 According to the 2021 census, Serbs make up 3.20% of the Croatian population, while in 1991 they made up 12.16% of the total population.
 Numerically, there are 123.892 Serbs in Croatia, of which

-The period of the most intense return was between the years 2000 and 2003.
-The UHCR, international organization which has been directly involved in the refugee return process, registered 132.922 Serbs who have returned to Croatia.
-The UNHCR research conducted in 2012 showed a grim reality, namely only 48% of them have remained.
-This fact demonstrates that legal framework and living conditions were against returnees.
-Ensuring housing and employment, health and social care provision, and availability of education are basic conditions for every returnee to have, but they were denied of them, and consequently they choose to leave Croatia again.
+The time of the most intense return was in the period from 2000 to 2003.
+The UNHCR, the international organisation which has been directly involved in the refugee return process, registered 132.922 Serbs who returned to Croatia.
+The UNHCR research conducted in 2012 revealed a grim reality, namely, that only 48% of returnees later stayed in Croatia.
+This fact demonstrates that the legal framework and living conditions are set against returnees.
+Ensuring access to housing and employment, health and social care provisions, and availability of education are basic conditions every returnee should have, but they were denied these provisions, and consequently choose to leave Croatia again.
 Today, the official number of returnees remains very low, but their return and permanent stay should be encouraged.

-The Serb National Council advises returnees, prewar residents of Croatia, that immediately upon their return apply for the returnee status to the authorized council office, which would facilitate their resocialization and speed up acquiring the status of a foreigner with permanent residence in Croatia for foreign citizens.
+The Serb National Council advises returnees, prewar residents of Croatia, to apply for returnee status with the authorised council office immediately following their return, which would facilitate their resocialisation and in the case of foreign citizens speed up the process of acquiring the status of foreigner with permanent residence in Croatia.

-Housing care is a universal comprehensive legal category which implies securing residential premises space for returnees to state-owned flats and houses.
+Housing care is a comprehensive legal category that implies providing housing for returnees in state-owned flats and houses.

-Every year in January, potential returnees can apply to appropriate bodies with a request to be granted the lease of a house or a flat, or construction material.
-Given the large number of such requests, priority lists are made at the county level.
-The central state office for reconstruction and housing care plans and secures resources to meet housing needs (apart from returnees, also eligible are displaced persons, socially vulnerable and victims of violence).
-Since these resources are modest and insufficient, Serb returnees wait for years for their housing to be resolved because larger and younger families of Croatian origin are given the priority.
-In January 2020, 7,976 housing care requests were received, while the Central office for reconstruction and housing care secured funding to resolve only 589, which means that only 7.4% of applicants will realise their right to housing care.
-Each year priority lists are updated with newly arrived applications, which is discouraging for Serb families.
-Former tenancy right owners are a category of returnees who mostly come back to urban environments.
-Their requests for housing care, a subsidiary legal institute to tenancy right, are dealt with by counties and the City of Zagreb.
-Pre-war families of former tenancy right owners can today submit only one request for housing care, regardless of the fact that their members, who were then younger, are now adults who have become independent and often have families of their own.
-The problem that such applicants face is the long waiting period, especially in coastal cities (in Zadar, Šibenik, Split and especially Dubrovnik).
-Waiting frequently lasts longer than five years.
-If the person waiting to be assigned a flat dies, and if this person is single, his or her successors cannot continue the process of housing care.
+Every year in January, potential returnees can petition the appropriate authorities with a request to be granted a lease of a house or flat, or construction material.
+Given the large number of such petitions, priority lists are made at the county level.
+The Central State Office for Reconstruction and Housing Care creates plans and secures resources to meet housing needs (apart from returnees, displaced persons, socially vulnerable persons and victims of violence are also eligible).
+Given that these resources are modest and insufficient, Serb returnees wait for years for their housing issue to be resolved since larger and younger families of Croatian origin are given priority.
+In January 2020, 7,976 housing care requests were received, while the Central State Office for Reconstruction and Housing Care secured funding to resolve only 589, which means that only 7.4% of applicants will realise their right to housing care.
+Each year priority lists are updated with newly received applications, which is discouraging for Serb families.
+Former tenancy right holders are a category of returnees who mostly come back to urban areas.
+Their requests for housing care, a subsidiary legal institute to tenancy right, are processed by counties and the City of Zagreb.
+Pre-war families of former tenancy right holders can today submit only one request for housing care, regardless of the fact that their members, who were younger at the time, are now independent adults who often have families of their own.
+The problem such applicants face is the long waiting period, especially in coastal cities (Zadar, Šibenik, Split and especially Dubrovnik).
+The waiting period is frequently longer than five years.
+If the person waiting to be assigned an apartment dies, and if this person was single, his or her successors cannot continue the process of housing care.

-Such unfavourable circumstances led to a situation where, according to the Central state office, not a single application of former tenancy right owners was received in 2019.
+Such unfavourable circumstances led to a state of affairs in which, according to the Central State Office, in 2019, not a single application submitted by a former tenancy right holder was granted.

 Links